Terms and Conditions for the Supply of Goods and Services

 9.3 Any Key Personnel shall not be released from supplying the Goods and/or Services without the agreement of Progress, except by reason of long-term sickness, maternity leave, paternity leave, termination of employment or other extenuating circumstances.

-9.4 Any replacements to the Key Personnel shall be subject to the prior written agreement of Progress (not to be unreasonably withheld).
+9.4 Any replacements to Key Personnel shall be subject to the prior written agreement of Progress (not to be unreasonably withheld).
 Such replacements shall be of at least equal status or of equivalent experience and skills to the Key Personnel being replaced and be suitable for the responsibilities of that person in relation to the Goods and/or Services.

 10 Assignment and sub-contracting

-10.1 The Supplier shall not without the written consent of Progress assign, sub-contract, novate or in any way dispose of the benefit and/ or the burden of the Agreement or any part of the Agreement.
+10.1 The Supplier shall not, without the written consent of Progress assign, sub-contract, novate or in any way dispose of the benefit and/ or the burden of the whole or any part of the Agreement.
 Progress may, in the granting of such consent, provide for additional terms and conditions relating to such assignment, sub-contract, novation or disposal.
 The Supplier shall be responsible for the acts and omissions of its sub-contractors as though those acts and omissions were its own.

 10.2 Where Progress has consented to the placing of sub-contracts, the Supplier shall, at the request of Progress, send copies of each sub-contract, to Progress as soon as is reasonably practicable.

 rights and obligations under the Agreement to any member of its group (as defined in the Companies Act 2006) without the consent of the Supplier or, provided that such assignment, novation or disposal shall not increase the burden of the Supplier’s obligations under the Agreement, to any other entity.

 11 Intellectual Property Rights

-11.1 All intellectual property rights in any materials provided by Progress to the Supplier for the purposes of this Agreement shall remain the property of Progress but Progress hereby grants the Supplier a royalty-free, non-exclusive and non-transferable licence to use such materials as required until termination or expiry of the Agreement for the sole purpose of enabling the Supplier to perform its obligations under the Agreement.
+11.1 All Intellectual Property Rights in any materials provided by Progress to the Supplier for the purposes of this Agreement shall remain the property of Progress but Progress hereby grants the Supplier a royalty-free, non-exclusive and non-transferable licence to use such materials as required until termination or expiry of the Agreement for the sole purpose of enabling the Supplier to perform its obligations under the Agreement.

 11.3 The Supplier hereby grants Progress: